Ben-Gurion University of the Negev -

 Faculty of Engineering Sciences

 Department of Communication Systems Engineering

-Head of Department, Department of Communication Systems Engineering nobr>
+M.Sc committee - chairman, Department of Communication Systems Engineering nobr>

 B. Sc. at the department of Electrical and Computer Engineering, Ben Gurion University, Israel.
 Specializing in control theory, electronic equipment, signal processing and communication systems.